Institute for Cancer Genetics and Informatics

 The Institute for Cancer Genetics and Informatics performs research in biomedicine and informatics to develop and establish new methods for diagnosis and prognostication and applies these methods to large clinical series in collaboration with the clinical departments and Department of Pathology at Oslo University Hospital.
 Successful trials are then made applicable and offered as routine clinical practice, preferably established and performed by us.

-The Institute for Cancer Genetics and Informatics is located at Oslo Cancer Cluster Innovation Park, next to Radiumhospitalet at Oslo University Hospital.
-The Institute leads the Norwegian Research Council Lighthouse Project DoMore!, and was part of Centre for Cancer Biomedicine, appointed Centre for excellence in research by the Norwegian Research Council until the project ended in 2017.
+The Institutes main projects the last decade include the Norwegian Research Council Lighthouse Project DoMore!
+(2016 - 2021), and from 2007 - 2017 we were part of the Centre for Cancer Biomedicine, appointed Centre for excellence in research by the Norwegian Research Council.
 The Institute’s work consistently supports the high international standing of the Oslo University Hospital, both through our contribution to medical services and through our research contribution.